jorgecarleitao/arrow2/README.md

 ## Features in this crate and not in the original

 * Uses Rust's compiler whenever possible to prove that memory reads are sound
+* MIRI checks on non-IO components (MIRI and file systems are a bit funny atm)
 * IPC supports big endian
 * More predictable JSON reader
 * Generalized parsing of CSV based on logical data types